koher/Variance4J/README.md

 }
 ```

-It is possible to check variances with VarianceChecker.
+It is possible to check variances with `VarianceChecker`.

 ```java
 interface Foo<@Out T> {